JepoySanity/JepoySanity/README.md

-## This is one of my favorite sceneries that I captured while working as an Application Developer in Japan.
+### This is one of my favorite sceneries that I captured while working as an Application Developer in Japan.
+*Sapporo, Hokkaido, Japan — Jan 14, 2025*
 ![Sapporo](img/IMG_5641.JPG)

 # Hi there, I'm Jepoy 👋